 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Top Asset Management Executive that make less than that salary.
 For example 50% of the people who perform the job of Top Asset Management Executive are expected to make less than the median.

 Plans and directs all aspects of an organization's asset management policies, objectives, and initiatives.
 Plans asset strategies that increase revenue and high rate of return on investments.
 Ensures asset management services consistently meet organization's vision and investment goals.
-Requires a bachelor's degree with at least 10 years of experience in the field.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
+Requires a bachelor's degree.
 Typically reports to top management.
+Manages a departmental function within a broader corporate function.
+Develops major goals to support broad functional objectives.
+Approves policies developed within various sub-functions and departments.
+Comprehensive knowledge of the overall departmental function.
+Typically requires 8+ years of managerial experience.
 View full job description